Well Dressings in Derbyshire

 Throughout Derbyshire during the summer months many of the villages display well dressings.
 A well dressing is in collage form and made from placing different coloured and shaped petals onto a clay mixture to form a scene.
-The pictures may have a religious link, such as a scene form the bible, or commemorate a significant event or person.
-It may be this year the birth of a new Royal baby is evident in one of the dressings.
+They can also contain other natural material, such as leaves, seeds or nuts.
+The pictures may have a religious link, such as a scene from the bible, or commemorate a significant event or person.
+It may be this year the Platinum Jubilee features on a number of dressings.

 Where are well dressings found?

 Well dressings, as the name suggests, are often found near former wells or water.
 However, over time they can also be found in village squares, church gardens or other local places.
 There is a calendar of well dressings throughout Derbyshire.

 Well dressings are thought to have originated as part of pagan festivals to give thanks for a reliable water supply.
 As time progressed the dressings started to be blessed and this custom often continues.
 The blessings usually take place on the first day the well dressing is placed on display.
 Well dressings also became associated with celebrating new water supplies to villages.
 Probably the most notable site for well dressings is Tissington.
 The historic village displays a number of well dressings around the time of the Ascension Thursday.

 How are well dressings and Derbyshire linked?